Effects of legalized cannabis: Effects on crime and law enforcement

 Studies indicate that cannabis decriminalization and legalization lead to fewer cannabis-related arrests.
 A 2019 analysis of Prince George's County, Maryland found a 54% decrease in county-wide arrest rates for cannabis possession following decriminalization.
 However, this coincided with a 1,031% increase in cannabis possession citations, suggesting a possible "net-widening effect" where more individuals overall faced enforcement action through citations rather than arrests.

 Research suggests that cannabis legalization and decriminalization have little impact on general crime rates, with some studies indicating potential decreases in certain areas.
 A fifty-state study comparing violent and property crime rates between 2010-2014 found that crime rates tended to be slightly higher in states where cannabis was completely prohibited, though this difference was not statistically significant.

 Effects on youth and public Health

-Research has identified several potential risks of adolescent cannabis use following legalization, including impaired cognitive functioning, increased risk of developing cannabis dependence, elevated rates of school dropout, elevated risk of developing psychotic illnesses, and increased rate of engaging in risky behaviors.
+Research has identified several potential risks of adolescent cannabis use following legalization, including impaired cognitive functioning, increased risk of developing cannabis dependence, elevated rates of school dropout, elevated risk of developing psychotic illnesses, and increased rates of engaging in risky behaviors.
 Weekly cannabis use under age 18 has been associated with decreased intelligence among those who develop persistent dependence.
 Studies indicate adolescents may be more adversely affected by heavy use than adults, particularly in domains of learning, memory, and working memory.

 A 2021 study from the Cato Institute, a libertarian think tank, found that many strong claims made by both advocates and critics of state-level marijuana legalization are substantially overstated and in some cases entirely without real-world support.
 The study concluded that state legalizations have generally had minor effects, with tax revenue being a notable exception that has exceeded some expectations.